wyona/yanel/src/realms/from-scratch-realm-template/data-repo/data/app2/README.txt

-Similar to the app directory, but with an alternative design
+Similar to the app1 directory, but with an alternative design